Jacobitism: Political background

-Charles II repudiated his alliance with the Confederacy, in return for Scottish support in the Third English Civil War, and Ormond went into exile in 1650.
-Defeat in 1652 led to the mass confiscation of Catholic and Royalist land, and its re-distribution among English Parliamentary soldiers and Protestant settlers.
-The three kingdoms were combined into the Commonwealth of England, regaining their separate status when the monarchy was restored in 1660.
+In 1650, Charles II repudiated his alliance with the Confederacy in return for Scottish military support, and Ormond went into exile.
+Defeat resulted in the mass confiscation of Catholic and Royalist land, and its re-distribution among Parliamentarian soldiers and Protestant settlers.
+The three kingdoms were combined into the Commonwealth of England, only regaining their separate status following the 1660 Stuart Restoration.

-Charles's reign was dominated by the expansionist policies of Louis XIV of France, seen as a threat to Protestant Europe.
+Charles II's reign was dominated by the expansionist policies of Louis XIV of France, seen as a threat to Protestant Europe.
 When his brother and heir James announced his conversion to Catholicism in 1677, an attempt was made to bar him from the English throne.
-Nevertheless, he became king in February 1685 with widespread support in England and Scotland; a Catholic monarch was preferable to excluding the 'natural heir', and rebellions by Protestant dissidents quickly suppressed.
-It was also viewed as temporary; James was 52, his second marriage was childless after 11 years, and his Protestant daughter Mary was heir.
+Nevertheless, he became king in February 1685 with widespread support from the Protestant majorities in England and Scotland.
+Accepting a Catholic monarch was seen as preferable to excluding the 'natural heir', and Protestant dissident rebellions in England and Scotland were quickly suppressed.
+It was also viewed as temporary, since James was 52, his second marriage was childless after 11 years, and his Protestant daughter Mary was heir.

 His religion made James popular among Irish Catholics, whose position had not improved under his brother.
-By 1685, Catholic land ownership had fallen to 22%, versus 90% in 1600, and after 1673, a series of proclamations deprived them of the right to bear arms or hold public office.
-The Catholic Richard Talbot, 1st Earl of Tyrconnell was appointed Lord Deputy of Ireland in 1687, and began building a Catholic establishment that could survive James.
+Catholic land ownership had fallen from 90% in 1600 to 22% in 1685, partially due to Catholic landlords converting to the Protestant Church of Ireland.
+After 1673, a series of proclamations deprived Catholic gentry of the right to bear arms or hold public office.
+The Catholic Richard Talbot, 1st Earl of Tyrconnell, was appointed Lord Deputy of Ireland in 1687, and began building a Catholic establishment that could survive James.
 Fearing a short reign, Tyrconnell moved at a speed that destabilised all three kingdoms.

-James dismissed the English and Scottish Parliaments when they refused to approve his measures of religious tolerance, which he enforced using the Royal Prerogative.
-Doing so threatened to re-open disputes over religion, reward those who rebelled in 1685 and undermine his own supporters.
+When the English and Scottish Parliaments refused to remove civil restrictions on Catholics and Non-Conformists, James dismissed them and used the Royal Prerogative to force his measures through.
+These actions re-opened disputes over religion, rewarded the Protestant dissidents who rebelled in 1685, and undermined his own supporters.
 It also ignored the impact of the 1685 Edict of Fontainebleau, which revoked tolerance for French Protestants and created an estimated 400,000 refugees, 40,000 of whom settled in London.
 Two events turned discontent into rebellion, the first being the birth of James's son on 10 June 1688, which created the prospect of a Catholic dynasty.
-The second was James' prosecution of the Seven Bishops, which seemed to go beyond tolerance for Catholicism and actively attack the Church of England; their acquittal on 30 June caused widespread rejoicing throughout England and Scotland, and destroyed James's political authority.
+The second was James's prosecution of the Seven Bishops, which seemed to go beyond tolerance for Catholicism into actively attacking the Church of England.
+Their acquittal on 30 June caused widespread rejoicing, and destroyed James's political authority.